IBM-Cloud/docs/runtimes/nodejs/index.md

+---

+copyright:
+  years: 2015, 2016

+---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
 {:codeblock: .codeblock}

-# Node.js runtime
+# SDK for Node.js
 {: #nodejs_runtime}
-*Last updated: 19 February 2016*
+*Last updated: 16 March 2016*

 The Node.js runtime on {{site.data.keyword.Bluemix}} is powered by the sdk-for-nodejs buildpack.
 The sdk-for-nodejs buildpack provides a complete runtime environment for Node.js apps.
 {: shortdesc}

-The Node.js buildpack is used when the application contains a **package.json** file in the root directory.
+The sdk-for-nodejs buildpack is used when the application contains a **package.json** file in the root directory.

 ## Starter application
 {: #starter_application}